jcoglan/burn-your-getters/james.md

     4d 6f c5 b2 50 23 d6 ...

-That is, you get an HTTP GET request with some special headers, followed by a stream of bytes that represent a sequence of UTF-8 or binary messages.
-Because there are multiple versions of the WebSocket protocol in use, you need to look at the headers to decide which version is being used, then interpret the byte stream according to that version.
+That is, you get an HTTP GET request with some special headers, followed by a stream of bytes that represent a sequence of frames.
+Those frames can be text or binary messages, they can continue a previous message, and there are control frames like ping, pong and close.
+There are multiple versions of the WebSocket protocol, so you need to look at the headers to decide which version is being used, then interpret the byte stream according to that version.

 My original design for this was similar in style to what the 'websocket' gem
 does: you have a handshake parser, and once that's complete you replace it with